-In the photo, you can see that Tupac is wearing a green satin basketball jersey.
-After hearing about the assault at the MGM Grand, Tupac's girlfriend Kidada Jones implored him to wear a bulletproof vest.
+In the photo, you can see that Shakur is wearing a green satin basketball jersey.
+After hearing about the assault at the MGM Grand, his girlfriend, Kidada Jones, implored him to wear a bulletproof vest.
 However, he refused to do so because it was too warm.

-If he had taken her advice, it is likely that he would have survived.
+Had he taken her advice, it is likely that he would have survived.

 Coordinates: 36.107912, -115.172798

-The entourage was travelling to Club 662 at 1700 East Flamingo Road when the shooting occurred.
+The entourage was traveling to Club 662 at 1700 East Flamingo Road when the shooting occurred.

 At the time, the nightclub was owned by Suge Knight.
-An after-fight party was planned for the evening, and 2Pac was due to perform at midnight.
+An after-fight party had been planned for the evening, and 2Pac was due to perform at midnight.

 Coordinates: 36.115026, -115.130121

-This is the route that Tupac and his entourage took that night.
+This is the route that Shakur and his entourage took that night.